cdap-guides/cdap-bi-guide/README.rst

   cdap-cli.sh send stream purchases "Bob,   10,      apple"

-Now that purchase events have been sent to CDAP, they can be integrated with a BI tool such as *Pentaho Data Integration*. *Pentaho Data Integration* is an advanced, open source business intelligence tool that can execute transformations of data coming from a variety of sources.
+Now that purchase events have been sent to CDAP, they can be explored with a BI tool such as *Pentaho Data Integration*. *Pentaho Data Integration* is an advanced, open source business intelligence tool that can execute transformations of data coming from a variety of sources.

 #.
+Download *Pentaho Data Integration* if not done already.
+#.
 Before opening the *Pentaho Data Integration* application, copy the ``co.cask.cdap.cdap-explore-jdbc-<version>.jar``
    file to the ``lib`` directory of *Pentaho Data Integration*, located at the root of the application's directory.
 #.
 Open *Pentaho Data Integration*.
+   Note: You may have to run it by invoking ``<data-integration-dir>/spoon.sh`` from a terminal, if it does not startup.
 #.
 Open ``./resources/total_spend_per_user.ktr``

    This has a transformation...
 TODO (Explain)